georgeedwardd/Skip-gram_NLP/README.md

 > The result places this from-scratch NumPy implementation ahead of LSA, C&W, and the morphology-aware recursive neural network of Luong et al. (2013), and within ~0.035 of GloVe trained on much larger corpora.
 The gap relative to GloVe and higher models is expected: those systems use larger training corpora, higher-dimensional embeddings, or hybrid knowledge sources.
 The score is strong for a single-corpus, pure-NumPy SGNS implementation.
 ---

-## Word Ascent — Semantic Word Game

-Word Ascent is a single-page browser game inspired by the game Contexto, deployed at **[skip-gram-nlp.streamlit.app](https://skip-gram-nlp.streamlit.app/)**.
-Every word in the filtered vocabulary is **ranked** by its cosine similarity to a secret target word.
-Players receive a rank after each guess and must use that signal to converge on the target within 10 attempts.

-**Game mechanics:**

-- The vocabulary is ordered by decreasing similarity to the target; rank 1 means the guess *is* the target.
-- An opening hint (the word at similarity rank 50) is provided at the start of each round.
-- Progressive hints are revealed at steps 3, 6, and 9, each drawing from increasingly close neighbours.
-- Only morphological base forms are valid guesses (e.g. `run`, not `running`).

-The game doubles as a qualitative probe of the embedding space: a well-structured vector space makes the rank signal informative and the game solvable; a poorly trained model produces erratic ranks that feel arbitrary to the player.

----

 ## Dataset Information

 ### Text8 Corpus (training)